Cross Connection / Backflow

 Protect your drinking water from cross-contamination

 Drinking water systems may become polluted or contaminated through uncontrolled cross-connections.
 A cross-connection is an actual or potential connection between the public water system and any other system that could accidentally introduce a contaminant into the public water system.
 This is known as a backflow event.
 Water normally flows in one direction, from the public water system through the customer’s plumbing to a sink tap or other plumbing fixture.
 Under certain conditions, backflow can occur.

 Backflow could be caused by a backsiphonage, or a backpressure condition.
 Backsiphonage is due to a loss of pressure in the water distribution system during a high withdrawal of water for fire protection, a water main or plumbing system break, or a shutdown of a water main or plumbing system for repair.
 Backpressure is due to any condition in the customer's system that would increase their system pressure above the public water supply pressure, causing a reversal of flow.

 Most plumbing fixtures have a built-in backflow protection such as a physical air gap.
 Others, such as irrigation systems and fire suppression systems, require a mechanical backflow prevention device.
-The pressure vacuum breaker or reduced pressure assembly are two examples of the most common backflow prevention assemblies used in homes.
+The pressure vacuum breaker (PDF) or reduced pressure assembly (PDF) are two examples of the most common backflow prevention assemblies used in homes.
 While these systems, along with the water line coming into your home should have a backflow prevention device, care should be taken to ensure cross-contamination does not take place.

 - Do not submerge hoses - especially when filling pools, spas, ponds or other areas that have a circulation pump.

 - Do not use a hose to unplug blocked toilets, sewers, etc.